vmware-archive/spring-boot-data-rest-demo/README.md

   List<Greeting> findByText(@Param("text") String text);
 ```

-2. Go to the GreetingConfig class and add the following to the part where you create records:
+2. Go to the ApplicationRunner and add the following to the part where you create records:

 ```java
       gr.save(new Greeting("Hello"));